Newton (software)

-Newton is an email management application for iOS, Android, MacOS, Windows and ChromeOS developed by CloudMagic, Inc. The application is known for its searching capabilities, cross-platform abilities and user interface.
+Newton (originally CloudMagic) was an email management application for iOS, Android, MacOS, Windows and ChromeOS developed by CloudMagic, Inc. The application was known for its searching capabilities, cross-platform abilities and user interface.
 It has been referred to as an email client better than Gmail's native app.
-As from September 15, 2016, CloudMagic has been renamed to Newton Mail with premium services, adding a host of new features and functions.
+As of September 15, 2016, CloudMagic had been renamed to Newton Mail with premium services, adding a host of new features and functions.

 On August 7, 2018, it was announced that Newton would shut down effective September 25, 2018.

 Newton was reopened on February 5, 2019, after being acquired by Essential Products.
 On February 12, 2020, Essential announced they were shutting down, including Newton's services.
-Newton will continue to run until April 30, 2020, after which point it will shut down as well.
-However, Newton Mail said on their website that they have identified an anonymous partner who could possibly keep Newton running after the closing date of April 30, 2020.
+Newton would continue to run until April 30, 2020, after which point it would shut down as well.
+However, Newton Mail said on their website that they had identified an anonymous partner who could possibly keep Newton running after the closing date of April 30, 2020.

 On May 13, 2020, Simform and SoFriendly announced the acquisition and relaunch of Newton Mail.

 On July 24, 2024, it was announced that Newton would shut down effective July 31, 2024.
 50 % of prorated refunds will be provided to paid users and all user data will be deleted.

+On June 29, 2026, a blog post titled "The calm inbox returns: Newton in 2026" appeared on the company website, detailing a rebuild of the application from the ground up on a lighter, desktop-first architecture for macOS and Windows.
+The post, credited to the "Pixer team", stated that the rewrite eliminated the costly centralized server infrastructure that the authors said had contributed to the app's repeated shutdowns, with the client instead connecting directly to users' accounts.
+At the time of the announcement the rebuilt version supported only Gmail, Outlook and Microsoft 365; the desktop clients were available for download, while mobile applications were described as still in development.
+The app's App Store listing, published under the developer name CloudMagic, Inc., stated that planned additions for 2026 included AI features, Model Context Protocol (MCP) support, and email collaboration.